HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## -008-11:
 * Considering e-wallet collaborations for Identity apps that need better Address information.
 * * this may well fit into the proposed Voting Initiatives Laboratory infrastructure
+* * * active discussions and deliberations are underway

 ## -08-09:
 The majority of the maintenance having been completed, it is finally time to restucture this material for a diverse set of Audiences.
 Ideally, the use of a proper SVC will make this easy enough, so that it is possible to harvest some benefits from the infrastructure.